ComposableFi/mantis-docs/docs/protocol/solvers.md

 The solver would then assign a utility value to each potential solution based on these factors, with higher utility scores given to solutions that best meet or exceed the user's specified intent.
 This allows the system to efficiently identify and execute the most favorable trade for the user within the constraints of their intent.

-Auction Timeline
+### Auction Timeline

 - The auction begins when the intent is stored in the rollup.
-- It concludes after a predetermined AUCTION_TIMEOUT period (to be decided).
+- It concludes after the predetermined AUCTION_TIMEOUT period.

-Auction Mechanism
+### Auction Mechanism

-- The auction is conducted in an English auction style that ends at specific time AUCTION_TIMEOUT (4 seconds on solana and 10 seconds on ethereum) in the auction smart contract.
+- The auction is conducted in an English auction style that ends at specific time AUCTION_TIMEOUT in the auction smart contract.
 - Solvers can place bids until the auction ends, with each new bid required to exceed the previous one.

-Post-Auction
+### Post-Auction

 - Upon auction completion, the auctioneer:
   - Emits an event announcing the winning solver.
   - Records the intent and solver solution on the destination chain.
 - The winning solver can then execute its solution on the destination chain.

-# Failure
+## Failure

 There are three types of fundamental failures in this system: